sap-tutorials/Tutorials/tutorials/workzone-enrich-3-webdynpro-app/workzone-enrich-3-webdynpro-app.md

 ### Assign the app to a group

->A group is a set of one or more apps displayed together in the **Applications** page of your work zone.
+>A group is a set of one or more apps displayed together in the **Applications** page of your site.
 Assigning apps to groups, makes them visible to users.

 1. Click the icon in the side panel to navigate back to the **Content Manager**.